quanser/ACC-Competition-2025/Software_Guides/FAQ.md

 ## Why is My QLabs Performance Low?

 If you are experiencing extremely low CPS in QLabs, this is a known issue.
 The dev team recieves a CPS of 11 when developing in the Development Container.
 The CPS drops significantly when more than 1 camera is initialized.
-Upon further investigation, this is caused by a bug in the Linux version of QLabs.
+Upon further investigation, this is caused by a performance limitation in the Linux version of QLabs.
 Here are the recommendations and guidelines that we can give:

 - If your algorithm does not need more than 1 camera, modify the launch file to use only 1 camera.
 - The `rgbd` node initialzes 2 cameras by default.
 Please keep this in mind and manage your performance expectations when using this node.